kaushal1904/projects/Computer_Vision/AirportCheckInSystem/Readme.txt

 This application can be used for check ins in airports as an interactive kiosk, which reduces waiting times, queue formation and cost in the departure area
+System architecture of this application shows how the check-in system can be built, making check-ins at the airport a hassle free experience.

 Used pycharm to build, test and run the application on MacOS 15.1 Application will run in any python IDE as long as the supported libraries and binaries are installed Refer to HotelCheckInSystem.py ~ https://github.com/kaushal1904/projects/blob/main/Computer_Vision/HotelCheckInSystem/HotelCheckInSystem.py for similar code

 # Reach out via GitHub or Email for any communication
 # Mentions and donations will be appreciated